sprucelabsai/developer.spruce.ai/tests/index.md

         const { client } = await this.Fixture('mercury').loginAsDemoPerson(DEMO_NUMBER_ROOT)
         MercurcyFixture.setDefaultClient(client)

-        const organizationFixture = this.Fixture('organization')
+        const seed = this.Fixture('seed')

-        //always start by cleaning your account if you are scoping by org or location await organizationFixture.deleteAllOrganizations()
+        //always start by cleaning your account if you are scoping by org or location await seed.resetAccount()

-        //check each fixture for all methods starting with `seed` this.organization = organizationFixture.seedDemoOrganization()

-        //seed a location can take an optional organization, otherwise it'll create an organization const locationFixture = this.Fixture('location')
+        //seed an org

-        const locationWithNewOrg = await locationFixture.seedDemoLocation()
+        const organizations = await seed.seedOrganizations({ totalOrganizations: 10 })

+        //seed locations with an org
-        const locationAtSameOrg = await locationFixture.seedDemoOrganization({
+        const locations = await seed.seedLocations({
-            organizationId: locationWithNewOrg.organizationId
+            organizationId: organizations[0].organizationId,
+            totalLocations: 100
+        })

+        //or seed locations and have an org created for you const locationsUnderNewOrg = await seed.seedLocations({
+            totalLocations: 100
         })
     }
 }